iamlouk/projects/025-rhall/README.md

 ### TODOs

+- `match`/`case` expressions for new union types, options, any, ...
 - Perf. improvements around scopes and lambdas (closures to be precise)
 - Fix memory leaks (GC for closures?)
 - Generic lists?
 Other generic stuff?